Instant Expert: Japanese Whisky

 What's the deal with rice whisky?

 Some Japanese aged spirits are made from rice.
-In Japan, these products can’t be sold as whisky.
-But in the United States, the TTB recognizes rice as a cereal grain and thus these products can be labeled and sold as whiskies.
+In Japan, these products can't be sold as whisky.
+But in the United States, the Alcohol and Tobacco Tax and Trade Bureau (TTB) recognizes rice as a cereal grain and thus these products can be labeled and sold as whiskies.

 What's a pure malt?